kristianmandrup/generator-sails-polymer/README.md

 *Http middleware*

-The folder `/bower_components` has been added as a static middleware in [Sails assets config](http://sailsjs.com/documentation/concepts/assets).
+`bowerrc` is configured to use `public/bower_components` for installation.
-This ensures you can use bower files in your views.
+This ensures you can reference bower files in your views.

-`index.html` uses the polyfill `webcomponents-lite` is used when web components are not supported by your browser
+`index.html` uses the polyfill `webcomponents-lite` when web components are not supported natively by your browser

 `script.src = '/bower_components/webcomponentsjs/webcomponents-lite.min.js';`

 ### Recommendations
 The included SPA view `/` route and view `index.html` file is mainly for demonstration/test purposes.

 We recommend that for larger projects, you develop the Polymer project on its own as a separate project and that the Sails server is API only, including: